Writing

 This is the website of Stephen Witt.
-I am a Los Angeles-based writer with a focus on long-form non-fiction and investigative journalism.
-I am best known for my book How Music Got Free.
+I am a Los Angeles-based writer, television producer, and investigative journalist.

 Book